WSL: Will Chelsea finally leapfrog Arsenal to take charge of Women's Super League title race?

-Follow live coverage of Chelsea vs Tottenham and Man City vs Everton on Sky Sports digital platforms; watch Chelsea Women vs Tottenham Women live on Sky Sports Premier League on Wednesday from 7pm, kick-off at 7.45pm
+Follow live coverage of Manchester United vs Everton from 11.30am on Sunday live on Sky Sports Premier League, kick-off at 12.30pm, followed by Leicester City vs Chelsea live on Sky Sports Premier League from 2.45pm, kick-off at 3pm

-Arsenal, a different force under new manager Jonas Eidevall, have led from the front almost since that day and were near faultless in the opening months of the season, winning eight of their first nine games.

-They would have to be at their very best all season to keep that form up, and finally blinked in a surprise 2-0 defeat to bottom side Birmingham in January, a result which sparked a run of one win in five games as their stroll towards the title began to stumble.
+After having their chance to topple leaders Arsenal called off in midweek due to a Covid outbreak at Tottenham, will Chelsea finally leap to the WSL summit this weekend?

-Chelsea's WSL title hopes have been in their own hands since early February, when the Gunners were held by Manchester United, while the title rivals' goalless draw at Kingsmeadow later that month kept the race for the trophy on a knife-edge.
+Chelsea's WSL title hopes have been in their own hands since early February, when Arsenal stumbled at Manchester United - leaving the Blues five points behind but with two games in hand - before the title rivals' goalless draw at Kingsmeadow later that month kept the race for the trophy on a knife-edge.

+The Gunners had previously proved a different force under new manager Jonas Eidevall this season, leading from the front since beating Chelsea 3-2 at the Emirates in the opening game of the campaign, in a near faultless start to the campaign where they won eight of their first nine games.

+It was not something they could keep up indefinitely - and a 2-0 defeat to Birmingham in January marked the start of a decline which would see them win only one of their next five matches, opening the door for Chelsea in the process.

-On Wednesday, they can finally take advantage as they bid to top the table for the first time this season against London rivals Tottenham, live on Sky Sports Premier League, with Arsenal away on European duties facing Wolfsburg - ironically enough, the same side who ended Chelsea's Champions League campaign in December.
+This weekend, Chelsea can finally take advantage as they bid to top the table for the first time this season when they play second-bottom Leicester, live on Sky Sports Premier League, with Arsenal's north London derby with Tottenham also postponed due to Covid.

 "They have the title mathematically in their hands, if they win all their games there's nothing Arsenal can do about it.
 It's all on Chelsea - it's going to be a close one," Daily Telegraph women's football reporter Tom Garry told Inside the WSL.